Device-independent Shannon entropy certification: Results for defined inequalities

 \subsection{$I_1$ and $I_2$}

 In \cite{Mironowicz_2013}, two Bell expressions have been proposed:

 and

-The Tsirelson's bound for these are $B_T^{I_1} = 1 + 6 \cos(\pi/2)$ and $B_T^{I_2} = 2 + 4\sqrt{2}$ respectively.
+The Tsirelson's bound for these are $B_{max}^{I_1} = 1 + 6 \cos(\pi/2)$ and $B_{max}^{I_2} = 2 + 4\sqrt{2}$ respectively.
 They represent a wider group of inequalities with 4 possible measurement settings for Alice and 3 for Bob.
-Their behavior for min-entropy certification has been thoroughly described in \cite{Mironowicz_2013}, but for the certification of the Shannon entropy, their usefulness has not yet been shown.
-We evaluate these inequalities for $(x=1,y=1)$ measurement settings, as it leads to the situation where two bits of randomness can be obtained.
+Their min-entropy certification has been thoroughly described in \cite{Mironowicz_2013}, but for the certification of the Shannon entropy, their usefulness has not yet been shown.
+We evaluate these inequalities for $(x=1,y=1)$ measurement settings, as these lead to the situation where two bits of randomness can be obtained.

-Both plots presented in fig.~\ref{fig:I12} show that $I_1$ has a small, yet noticeable, advantage over $I_2$ for a smaller amount of noise, whereas this changes at the point where the convexity of the entropy changes.
+Both plots presented in Figure~\ref{fig:I12} show that $I_1$ has a small, yet noticeable, advantage over $I_2$ for a smaller amount of noise, whereas this changes at the point where the convexity of the entropy changes.
 Thus, for larger noise, $I_2$ has a visible (and more influential) advantage; it certifies more randomness.